codecentric-oss/lightml/.github/pull_request_template.md

 Please describe your changes in detail and provide any necessary context.

-## 👀 Affected Areas

-Please indicate which areas of the project are affected by your changes (e.g. pipelines, tests, documentation).

 ## 📝 Checklist

 Please make sure you've completed the following tasks before submitting this pull request: